-Open space proposed for a conservation subdivision shall be protected in perpetuity by a binding legal document that is recorded with the deed.
+Conservation Space proposed for a conservation subdivision shall be protected in perpetuity by a binding legal document that is recorded with the deed upon review and approval by the County.
 The document shall be one of the following three (3) options:

-(1) Permanent Conservation Easement.
+A. (1) Permanent Conservation Easement.